kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

     assert list(list_missing_audios(fakes.course1))[0][0] == "omg"
 ```

-If we run the tests we get the error that we expected:
+If we run the tests, we get the error that we expected:

 ```console
 ==================================== test session starts =====================================